Welcome to today's edition of the Rush 24-7 podcast.

 There's a prompter there.

-But I I do see I do see two prompters there.
+But I do see two prompters there.

-But Obama I don't even think there's any leadership there.
+But Obama, I don't even think there's any leadership there.

-There's just he's just occupying the office.
+There's just, he's just occupying the office.

 We're treading water while we're trying to redefine what the purpose of the United States role in the world is.